-4.3 Landscape and visual
+4.5 Landscape and visual

-Avoid and, where avoidance is not possible, minimise and manage potential adverse effects on landscape and visual amenity.
+To minimise and manage potential adverse effects for the community with regard to landscape and visual amenity.

-- Potential for nearby residents / communities to be exposed to significant effects to the visual amenity, including blade glint and shadow flicker, from project infrastructure. - Potential effects on landscape, including significant volcanic and other landforms, through removal or covering of features or reshaping of surfaces. - Potential cumulative impacts of other operating and approved wind farms on landscape values of the region.
+- Potential for nearby residents / communities to be exposed to significant effects to the visual amenity, including blade glint and shadow flicker, from project infrastructure. - Potential cumulative impacts of other operating and approved wind farms on landscape values of the region.

-- Characterise the landscape character, features and values of the project area. - Identify public and private view sheds to and from the project and characterise visual values of the area, including dark skies. - Identify existing built features within the landscape (e.g. Salt Creek Wind Farm, Dundonnell Wind Farm, Mortlake South Wind Farm, 500 kV powerlines and other transmission lines) and their impact on the existing landscape and visual setting. - Identify the components of the project that may result in a significant visual amenity effect.
+- Characterise the landscape character, features and values of the project area. - Identify public and private view sheds to and from the project and characterise visual values of the area, including dark skies. - Identify existing built features within the landscape (e.g. Murra Warra Wind Farm, 220 kV powerlines and other transmission lines). - Identify the components of the project that may result in a significant visual amenity effect.